Main Page : About Me : Advice : Articles : Books : Curiosities : Paintings : Photographs : Source of Life : Video

 Fig.98

-Everything what is going on in our estate looks like a magic fairy-tale.
-But all magic is in the true knowledge of nature, and our Fairy-tale is not over thereon, but just begins!
+Everything that is going on in our domain looks like a magical fairy-tale, but all magic is in the true knowledge of nature, and our Fairy-tale is not over, but only just begun!

 Nicolai Levashov, June 25, 2008